Complete simultaneous conjugacy invariants in Artin's braid groups: Background on Garside groups

 A monoid $M$ is \emph{Gaussian} if it is Noetherian, cancellative, and every pair of elements $a, b \in M$ admits a right and a left lcm.
 Let $M$ be a Gaussian monoid.
 For every pair of elements $a$ and $b$, the set of common left divisors of $a$ and $b$ is finite and admits a right lcm, which is therefore the greatest common left divisor of $a$ and $b$, denoted by $a \wedge b$.
-The \emph{right gcd} $a \twedge b$ is defined symmetrically. $M$ is a lattice with respect to the relations $\preceq$ and $\succeq$.
-Also, $M$ embeds in its group of right fractions, and, symmetrically, in its group of left fractions.
-These two groups coincide, and therefore we may speak of the group of fractions of $M$.
+The definition of \emph{right gcd} $a \twedge b$ is symmetric.
+A Gaussian monoid $M$ is a lattice with respect to the relations $\preceq$ and $\succeq$.
+The groups of right fractions and left fractions of the monoid $M$ coincide, and form the \emph{group of fractions} of $M$.
+The monoid $M$ embeds in this group.

 \bdfn A \emph{Garside group} is a group $G$ equipped with a finite subset $S$ and an element $\Delta$ such that the monoid $G^+$ generated by $S$ is Gaussian with $G$ is its group of fractions, $\Delta\in G^+$ is a balanced element, and $S=\Div(\Delta)$.